Havelex/proto-portfolio/src/markdown/NisiVeritas.md

 **omegas** are inferior to **deltas**.

-On closer examination, this whole social structure is not so far off from the one present in the days before the spawning of the **Gyat**.
+On closer examination, this whole social structure is not so far off from the one present in the days before the spawning of the **Gyatt**.
 However, the freedom the people once had is now gone.
 Surely, there are some who do not mind about this at all.
 The **alphas**, **betas**, **gammas** and probably even most of the **deltas** don't seem to care.
 Why would they?
 But the **omegas**, don't have it as easy as they do, not that they have any power to change anything and of course there have been attempts.
 All unsuccessful.

 The original **alphas** are to blame for why the **Skibidis** where able to gain total control so quickly and without much (significant) resistance.
-Legend has it, that the **Gyat** gave group of people a tremendous power known as **"rizz"** and they became the first **alphas**.
+Legend has it, that the **Gyatt** gave group of people a tremendous power known as **"rizz"** and they became the first **alphas**.
 They were only a hand full, but they had unspoken **rizz** so powerful, that no army in the world was able to pose a real challenge to them, and they destroyed anyone who opposed them.